kizwiz6/VeganHub/README.md

-# VeganHub - Vegan Recipe Sharing Platform
+# VegWiz - Vegan Recipe Sharing Platform

 ## Project Overview
 A web application for sharing and discovering vegan recipes, featuring a modern, responsive interface with smooth animations and user-friendly interactions.